 Using that power, Eternals are able to augment their own life force, making them invulnerable and essentially immortal.
 Using psionic powers, they can manipulate matter at the molecular level to do almost anything.
 Power levels, specialties, and interests vary with the characters, but their immortality seems to unify them into some kind of strange family.
 Because their existence spans most of human history, their stories and conflicts could conceivably overlap with all sorts of human events.

 What is the Eternals release date?

 Principal photography began on Eternals around July/August 2019, around the same time casting announcements were still being made for the movie.
-The filming on Eternals began at Pinewood Studios in England, but quickly moved to more international locations.
-Those locations the Canary Islands and Oxford University.
-Eternals cast member Gemma Chan confirmed filming had wrapped in February with a fun photo shared to her Instagram and Twitter.
+The filming on Eternals began at Pinewood Studios in England, but quickly moved to more international locations like the Canary Islands and Oxford University.
+Eternals cast member Gemma Chan confirmed filming had wrapped in February 2020 with a fun photo shared to her Instagram and Twitter.

 Who is directing Eternals?

 Like its parent company, Disney, and sister company, Lucasfilm, Marvel has lined up an intriguing director's slate for the first wave of Phase Four films.
 Following in the footsteps of Disney hiring Niki Caro to direct the live-action Mulan remake or Lucasfilm bringing Deborah Chow on board to direct episodes of The Mandalorian and the upcoming Obi-Wan Kenobi limited series, Marvel hired Chloé Zhao to direct Eternals.
 Zhao became a household name in the past year when her hit film Nomadland earned her an Oscar for directing, the second woman to do so, and the first woman of color to win the category.